aws-samples/langgraph-multi-agent/README.md

 ```

 ## Getting Started
-1. Clone repository and navigate to the `baseball-langchain-agents` folder
+1. Clone repository and navigate to the `langgraph-multi-agent` folder
 2. Update local `env` file with the required environment variables and rename to `.env`

 ## Running the Jupyter Notebooks
-1. Within the `baseball-langchain-agents` folder in a terminal, create and activate a virtual environment
+1. Create and activate a virtual environment
 ```
 python3 -m venv venv
 ```